Stressed, depressed, anxious, lonely, embittered and exhausted.

 Effects of Autismisäätiö involvement on my quality of life:

 In the support plan I commissioned, there were three main threats to my mental health identified and listed: loss of independence; loss of self-determination; and loss of ability or opportunity to develop professionally.
-At this point in my life, as a client of three years with Autismisäätiö, those threats to mental health have been realised.
-I am totally dependent on Autismisäätiö for (sadly inadequate) services; I am long-term unemployed, and in difficulties because of the pathetically low levels of Finnish state and municipal financial support (which are impossible to live on without having at least some part-time income); and – without a steady job (or other source of freelance work) – it would be impossible to develop as a professional in my chosen field: autistic difficulties in adult life.
+At that point in my life, as a client of three years with Autismisäätiö, those threats to mental health had been realised.
+I was then totally dependent on Autismisäätiö for (sadly inadequate) services; I am long-term unemployed, and in difficulties because of the pathetically low levels of Finnish state and municipal financial support (which are impossible to live on without having at least some part-time income); and – without a steady job (or other source of freelance work) – it would be impossible to develop as a professional in my chosen field: autistic difficulties in adult life.
 A “steady, reliable, effective long-term support system”, required in the support plan, had failed to materialise and the then-current way of working was the same as the old one: crisis management (a horribly ineffective and inefficient way of working), rather than crisis prevention (which is much more effective and efficient).
-Moreover, there has been little or no interest in the causes of the current financial difficulties I am experiencing – an organisational attitude practically guaranteed to lead to the inferior way of working (Thorpe & Thorpe, 1992, in McNally, 1995).
+Moreover, there had been little or no interest in the causes of the current financial difficulties I was experiencing – an organisational attitude practically guaranteed to lead to the inferior way of working (Thorpe & Thorpe, 1992, in McNally, 1995).

 The support plan also identified three priority areas of activity for achievement under support services: securing financial survival (highest priority, since – if this were not achieved – the lower priority achievements would fail to materialise); securing mental health; and developing household and organisation skills.
-I awas actually further from having secured financial survival in December 2007 than I was when I started with Autismisäätiö, and this was in large part because of the lack of support made available to me to find work.
+I was actually further from having secured financial survival in December 2007 than I was when I started with Autismisäätiö, and this was in large part because of the lack of support made available to me to find work.
 The resultant uncertainty over my future brought about a chronic state of reactive anxiety and depression, and a feeling of utter despair.
 Unless my support worker were to shape up and work according to internationally recognised principles of good practice in autism work, I could not see much of a future for me whilst ever I was living in Finland.

 It is worth revisiting some already-cited research here, regarding the outcomes likely for Asperger-autistic adults whose support needs are not being adequately served.
 Wheatcroft (2005) delineates the most likely outcomes for such clients as considered by senior managers and commissioners from nine statutory bodies with whom such clients are likely to come into contact.
 These senior staff returned the following outcomes: inappropriate case management; commissioning of services which do not meet the clients’ needs; development of negative futures; social problems/exclusion; development of challenging behaviours; and increased risk of mental health difficulties (p.
 14).
 Since these have all happened in my life as a result of my support needs not been adequately met, it is clear that I have undergone a reduction in my quality of life.